 CATS - Centralized Application Tracking System

-The CATS-IRB system simplifies the process and replaces the PRAMS system for IRB submissions while maintaining the quality of reviews and protecting human research participants.
-CATS-IRB is the first phase of the larger CATS project, which will also transform processes and systems for animal (IACUC), biohazardous material (IBC), and radioactive isotope (UIC) research submissions.
-For more information regarding the CATS-IRB implementation and to sign up for training, visit http://www.research.psu.edu/news/2014/cats-irb-live-for-psu-july-10-2014/view.
+The CATS IRB system simplifies the process and replaces the PRAMS system for IRB submissions while maintaining the quality of reviews and protecting human research subjects.
+CATS IRB is the first phase of the larger CATS project, which will also transform processes and systems for animal (IACUC), biohazardous material (IBC), and radioactive isotope (UIC) research submissions.
+More information regarding the CATS IRB implementation and the PRAMS to CATS conversion can be found on the CATS home page at irb.psu.edu.

 Multiple informational and training opportunities are available for CATS IRB, including the Quick Start Overview, Study Submission Guide, Investigator Manual, and tutorial videos.
 All resources are located in the Help Center in CATS IRB, accessible from the menu on the left side of the screen in CATS IRB.
 In addition to in-person, hands-on informational sessions, researchers can also register for overview sessions offered via Adobe Connect.
 All trainings can be accessed from the CATS IRB Training tab(tab located in the Help Center in CATS IRB).
 You will be required to enter your Penn State access ID to log in to CATS IRB.
 If you are not able to access CATS IRB, please email firstname.lastname@example.org.